 Let the dish soap cool and you are ready to use your newly handmade sanitizing dish soap.

-Congratulations and enjoy.
+Congratulations and enjoy it.

 Ready to Start Making Your Own Cleaning Products?